DOJ Enforcement Trends —

 1. The April 2026 WCAG deadline

-The DOJ's new digital accessibility rule (effective April 24, 2026 for large entities) will bring increased scrutiny to all ADA compliance.
+The DOJ's 2024 digital accessibility rule (WCAG 2.1 AA under 28 CFR Part 35 Subpart H) brings increased scrutiny to all ADA compliance.
+Its compliance deadline for large entities is now April 26, 2027 (DOJ extended this one year in its April 2026 interim final rule).
 Auditors looking at websites will also look at in-person communication access.
 The two are covered by different regulations but enforced by the same office.

 2. Inflation-adjusted penalties

 Civil penalties under the ADA are now $115,231 for first violations and $230,464 for subsequent violations (2024 inflation adjustment).
-These are per-violation amounts, meaning a single investigation can produce multiple counts.
+These per-violation civil penalties apply to Title III public accommodations; Title II matters are typically resolved by settlement/consent decree.

 3. Technology eliminates the "undue burden" defense

 The ADA allows entities to argue that a specific accommodation would be an "undue burden."
 When the only option was a $60,000/year staff interpreter, that argument had legs.
-When a QR-based communication system costs $700/month and covers all disabilities and all languages, the undue burden defense collapses — counties and hospitals can see matching deployments on our state partnerships page.
+When a QR-based communication system costs $725/month and covers a wide range of disabilities and 120+ languages, the undue burden defense collapses — counties and hospitals can see matching deployments on our state partnerships page.

 TinkyTown eliminates the most common DOJ finding: "This entity had no auxiliary aid available for walk-in communication access."
-A QR code at every counter, working for every disability type and every language, deployed in 48 hours.
+A QR code at every counter, working across a wide range of disabilities and 120+ languages, deployed in 48 hours.

 What Municipalities Should Do